-A fault with the EBA system is indicated by the brake warning lamp (see 52, BRAKE (AMBER)) illuminating and an associated warning message.
+A fault with the EBA system is indicated by the brake warning lamp illuminating and an associated warning message in the Message centre.
+See 51, BRAKE (AMBER).
 Drive with care, avoiding heavy brake application and seek qualified assistance.

 ELECTRONIC BRAKE FORCE DISTRIBUTION (EBD)